velipso/sink/README.md

 sink
 ====

-Minimal programming language for embedding small scripts in larger programs.
+Minimal programming language for embedding small scripts in larger programs, with JavaScript and C99 implementations.

 ### Note: Development in progress, use at your own risk